Photo by Margaret Wroblewski

 Strasser's primary artistic interest in the theatre are new, original pieces about journeys of the heart; building communities; geopolitics; linguistics, transformations; adaptation; and translation; specifically of ancient poetry, nontheatrical texts, and oral tradition.
 His work has been seen in Bangkok, Holstebro, DC, Chicago, and Ann Arbor.

-Current projects include directing films, plays, and audio dramas for Catholic University of America, Flying V Theatre, the Horticulture Playwrights Laboratory, and a video game series for 4615 Theatre.
-He recently completed commissions for Arena Stage, Rorschach Theatre, and Adventure Theatre - MTC.
+Current projects include directing films, plays, and audio dramas for Catholic University of America, Flying V Theatre, the Horticulture Playwrights Laboratory, a video game series for 4615 Theatre; and writing commissions for Arena Stage, Rorschach Theatre, Adventure Theatre - MTC, and Brighton Center for the Performing Arts.

 The Washington Post called his production of 410[GONE] (DC Premiere) by Frances Ya-Chu Cowhig at Rorschach Theatre Company "cathartic" and "audacious, irreverent, and ultimately moving."
 The production marked the DC premiere of the play.